 56340 Carnac

-Free and unlimited access to the site
+Free and open access to the site

 _

-Where to eat a crepe in Carnac?
-La Bolée bleue
+Where to eat a crêpe in Carnac?
+La Bolée Bleue

-To taste: I absolutely recommend you try the one with the Breton sausage Porco Rosso (€12) which is delicious (and I weigh my words); in the sweet wheat crepe version, I recommend the Maya with a buckwheat base, Kasha, and buckwheat honey, which we really liked, and then obviously the simple one with lemon, which is often the one I choose personally; as for drinks, we drank a cider from the Pays d’Auray (a municipality north of Carnac) which was excellent at €14 a bottle.
+Must-try: I absolutely recommend you try the one with the Breton sausage Porco Rosso (12€), which is delicious (and I mean it); for a sweet wheat crêpe version, I recommend the Maya with a buckwheat base, Kasha, and buckwheat honey, which we really liked, and obviously the simple lemon one, which is often what I choose personally; as for drinks, we had a cider from the Pays d’Auray (a municipality north of Carnac), which was excellent at 14€ a bottle.

 La Bolée Bleue

-58 avenue des druides 56340 Carnac
+58 avenue des Druides 56340 Carnac

 Open from February to the end of November

-Price: buckwheat crepes between €8 and €15.50 / sweet wheat crepes between €3.50 and €10
+Prices: buckwheat crêpes between 8€ and 15.50€ / sweet wheat crêpes between 3.50€ and 10€

-The tip: lunch menu at €14 / child menu €10
+Pro tip: lunch menu at 14€ / child’s menu 10€

 _